Key Takeaways

 Almost all basic, modern stair lift models are composed of the same building blocks:

-Bruno tracks have a more vertical profile, while Acorn tracks are wider.
+Bruno tracks have a more vertical profile.

 Stair lifts also come with a few basic features: